lowRISC/opentitan/sw/device/lib/dif/README.md

   This type is usually passed by `const` pointer, except when it is being initialized (see `dif_<ip>_init()` below).
   This type is always passed by value.
-* `dif_<ip>_params_t` is a *manually-defined* struct representing hardware instantiation parameters that a DIF library cannot know in advance.
-This type is optional, and may not be defined for IPs that do not have hardware instantiation parameters outside their instantiation specific base address.
 * `dif_<ip>_config_t` is a *manually-defined* struct representing runtime configuration parameters.
 It is only present when `dif_<ip>_configure()` is defined.
 This type is always passed by value.